 5- Customized Voice Mail Boxes

 Not only can you get voice mail, but you can get various customized voicemail boxes with individual pre-recorded introductions.
-This can help the company keep on improving its interactions with its consumers, even during off-hours.
+This can help the company improve its interactions with its consumers, even during off-hours.

 6- Save tons of Money

 As mentioned in the introduction, having a physical office is not cheap.
-You have to lease or buy a commercial space or pay rent for one, utilities, equipment, furniture, and technology.
+You must lease or buy a commercial space or pay rent for one, utilities, equipment, furniture, and technology.
 You also have to pay for insurance and live with the threat of natural disasters and break-ins.

 Having a virtual office cuts those costs to a minimum.
 Isn’t this one of the best ways to save some cash?
 I thought so, too!
 Can’t this cash be better spent on something else?